mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 In this [Embeddable Demo](https://svelte-todo-13xa.onrender.com), the app is initialized when a `<div>` element is inserted.
-The app is initialized twice with different configurations, one configuration allows to remove items, the other doesn't, also both configurations set up a callback that will be called when to-do items have changed, then they will display their count.
+The app is initialized twice with different configurations; one configuration allows to remove items, the other doesn't.
+Also, both configurations set up a callback that will be called when to-do items have changed and will then display their count.

 ```html
 {% raw %}